limafresh/Brushshe/README.md

 	<img src="https://raw.githubusercontent.com/limafresh/Brushshe/main/Brushshe/assets/icons/logo.svg" width="100px">
 </div>

-**Brushshe** is a simple and user-friendly raster graphics editor.
+**Brushshe** is a simple and user-friendly raster graphics editor, the features of which can be extended with add-ons.
 Available for Windows and Linux.

 ![Screenshot](https://raw.githubusercontent.com/limafresh/Brushshe/main/screenshot.png)